 Early in the year new growth is vulnerable to snail and slug attack.
 A nature-centric method of pest control is best so encourage birds, hedgehogs, frogs and toads into the garden and these will keep slugs and snails from decimating them.

 Conventional advice is to lift the tubers from the ground once the frosts have taken out the foliage and store them for winter.
-They can rot if the tubers do get too wet over winter, but we have numerous dahlias here, we just leave them alone do to their thing and they return every year just fine without our interference.
+They can rot if the tubers do get too wet over winter, but I have numerous dahlias here, I just leave them alone do to their thing and they return every year just fine without our interference.
 A true high impact, low input plant.